 10. TomTom Multisport Cardio

 With a built-in heart monitor and one-button control, TomTom Multisport Cardio also flaunts a futuristic look.
-It comes in a range of bright neon colours, distinguishing it from the other more classically coloured models on the market.
+It comes in a range of bright neon colors, distinguishing it from the other more classically colored models on the market.
 Also handy is the Interval Training feature, which allows you to set your interval training program to improve speed and fitness, perfect for long-term fitness aspirations.